kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 #### Co-locating devices based on hardware topology

-As a user, I want to easily request multiple devices (like a CPU and a NIC) that are physically related in the system's hardware topology,
+As a user, I want to easily request multiple devices (like a CPU and a NIC) that are physically connected to the same CPU in the system's hardware.

+For instance, in a multi-CPU (also known as multi-socket) system, I'd prefer that a requested NIC is attached to the CPU being allocated to improve performance by avoiding costly inter-CPU interconnects.

-I'll define a `ResourceClaim` for my workload, specifying constraints with `MatchAttribute` to ensure the devices share the same underlying hardware characteristics.
-For instance, if I need a CPU and a NIC that minimize communication latency, I'd want them on the same NUMA node:
+I'll define a `ResourceClaim` for my workload, specifying constraints with `MatchAttribute` to ensure the devices share the same underlying hardware characteristics

 ```
 apiVersion: resource.k8s.io/v1beta1